ryan-mcclue/ryan-mcclue/src/emb-interview.md

 features you’d like?
 How would you go about adding them?

 ## Problems Encountered
-Ground loop powering display and MCU ground loop is essentially multiple grounds instead of one, leading to extraneous current flow as it could go to either one
+ * Ground loop powering display and MCU ground loop is essentially multiple grounds instead of one, leading to extraneous current flow as it could go to either one
+   (optocoupler and all power same with buck convertors)
+ * non-standard SWD pin and 5V not being given to one of the pins (board schematics and jtag pins)
+ * stuck working with HC bluetooth serial AT commands (looked at opensource drivers from adafruit, sparkfun, mbed)